Zokrates/ZoKrates/zokrates_book/src/toolbox/zokrates_js.md

 ##### Bundlers
 **Note:** As this library uses a model where the wasm module itself is natively an ES module, you will need a bundler of some form.
-Currently the only known bundler known to be fully compatible with `zokrates-js` is [Webpack](https://webpack.js.org/) (`experiments.asyncWebAssembly` must be enabled).
+Currently the only known bundler known to be fully compatible with `zokrates-js` is [Webpack](https://webpack.js.org/) (`experiments.syncWebAssembly` must be enabled).
 The choice of this default was done to reflect the trends of the JS ecosystem.
 ```js
 import { initialize } from 'zokrates-js';